bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 }

-Function declaration statements are “hoisted” to the top of the enclosing script, function, or block so that functions defined in this way may be invoked from code that appears before the definition.
+Function declaration statements are “hoisted " to the top of the enclosing script, function, or block so that functions defined in this way may be invoked from code that appears before the definition.

 ### Function Expressions